-- 1. The athlete will be instructed to report to the school nurse upon his or her return to school.
-At that point, the school nurse will: - a) Check-in with the student. - b) Provide an individualized healthcare plan based on the athlete's current condition, recommendations from the athlete's physician and the athlete's medical and educational needs as identified by his/her physician. - 2.
-Notify the student's guidance counselor of the educational needs as identified by his/her physician. - 3.
-Notify the student's PE teacher of any restrictions as identified by the physician or the parents. - 4.
-Check in with the athlete at least once per school day during the RTP process.
+1. The athlete will be instructed to report to the school nurse upon their return to school.
+At that point, the school nurse will:

+a) Check-in with the student.

+b) Provide an individualized healthcare plan based on the athlete's current condition, recommendations from the athlete's physician and the athlete's medical and educational needs as identified by their physician.

+2. Notify the student's guidance counselor of the educational needs as identified by their physician.

+3. Notify the student's PE teacher of any restrictions as identified by the physician or the parents.

+4. Check in with the athlete at least once per school day during the RTP process.
 Ask the student to check in during free periods or lunch or if they are experiencing any issues during the day.